noyoshi/dotfiles/README.md

 - I had to use iTerm to remap some keybindings in vim to toggle between open tabs - look at the bottom of `.vimrc` for more information.

+- To speed up the autohide and the open of the OS X dock, use

+`defaults write com.apple.dock autohide-time-modifier -int 0`
+and
+`killall Dock`

+to change the autohide modifier.

 ## Vim
 - I am not tracking my `bundle/` folder, as that contains all the modules except Vundle that are downloaded using Vundle.
 You might need to manually create a